emebecnc/3DPrintingTutorials/CM68 Host Board/README.md

 wpa-ssid Your Network Name Here wpa-psk Your Password Goes Here
 ```
-example if your wifi name is fysetcwifi and password was ItRocks:
+Example if your wifi name is fysetcwifi and password was ItRocks:
 ```
 auto wlan0
 iface wlan0 inet dhcp